mehanic spaying WD40 from a can

 What Do the Mechanics Think About WD 40?

-Some mechanics in their service stations all over the United States of America use WD40 but not as a lubricant but instead as a degreaser in the first step of the rust prevention process.
+Some mechanics in their service stations all over the United States of America use WD40 not as a lubricant but instead as a degreaser in the first step of the rust prevention process.

-The mechanics approve the WD40 as a short time solution, but they don’t recommend it as a permanent feature in your bike maintenance.
+The bike mechanics approve the WD40 as a short time solution, but they don’t recommend it as a permanent feature in your bicycle maintenance.
 WD40 company does have a product purpose-built for the bikes.
 But it has not gained much traction with the people due to it being largely ineffective in cleaning the bike chain.

-3-in-1 Multipurpose Oil From WD40
+Exploring WD40’s 3-in-1 Multipurpose Oil for Bikes

 The product was first brought into the market in 1894.
 But 101 years later, the WD40 company bought the formula and started marketing it.
 Still, some professional cyclists and MTBers are hesitant to use the 3 in 1 multipurpose oil.

-However, experts in the field of power loss and friction say that the lubricant is shown better accolades than any average lubricant and can even outperform special lubricants for the bikes.
+However, experts in the field of power loss and friction say that the lubricant is shown better accolades than any average lubricant and can even outperform special lubricants for bikes.

 The Case For It

 On the contrary, we have seen instances where using the WD40 on their bike chains brings good results.
-On our trips to the garage, we have also been told that the WD40 does not benefit the bike chain.
+On our trips to the garage, we have also been told that the WD40 does not benefit the chain.
 Some have said to him that the WD40 is not an actual lubricant.
 And worst of them all that putting WD40 will damage his bike chain.

 From comparing both chains, we have concluded that a dried clean chain will outperform a dirty, oily black chain on any given day.